-The natural world harbours a wealth of secrets and surprises and we invite you to capture or uncover this hidden world of biology.
+The natural world harbours a wealth of secrets and surprises and we invited amateur photographers to capture or uncover this hidden world of biology.

 There are two categories in the competition, each with a cash prize:

 - Photographer of the Year (18 and over) - £1,000 top prize